 Films that I can watch time and time again, quote off the cuff, and just put a permanent smile upon my face.

-I saw this about a year ago for the very first time, at around 11 o'clock at night, when the credits rolled around 1, I was within inches of a heart attack.
+I saw this freshman year of high school for the very first time, at around 11 o'clock at night, when the credits rolled around 1 I was within inches of a heart attack.
+At first the action of the story had me gripped, and then I began connecting to Gavras' political views (in the same way I did with Bergman's religious ones in the Seventh Seal) and then suddenly not only did it pay off exactly how I wanted for the sake of the characters but also how that little cynical voice inside my head knew it would have to end.
 Many cheap political thrillers will advertise as "gripping, edge of your seat action"/"heart pounding!".
 Z doesn't make such promises, but delivers in full! (and then some)

-Ever since I first saw Repo Man, I knew that Alex Cox was something special.
-My love of the Sex Pistols (and Joe Strummer, who composed both of these films) drew me into Sid & Nancy and it blew me away on my first viewing.
-It is just so strong, so vibrant, so dark, so surreal, so well acted and down right so entertaining.
-When I discovered that it was an early (and very rare out of print) title from Criterion, I had to pick it up (and ended up paying MSRP).
 Walker was a blind buy, and the best that I've ever come upon.
+But coming from Alex Cox, I don't know why I would expect anything less.
 Very few films have as much re-watchability for me.
 Strummer's score is hypnotic, Harris is mad as a hatter, and Cox and Wurlitzer have one hell of a good time poking fun at our political choices in the 1980s.
-Just as relevant today as it was when it came out.
+After seeing it three or four times, one night while watching it something suddenly just struck a perfect chord for me and by the time the village was burning down to Strummer's 'Brooding Six', I was just completely overtaken by the entire film in a way I've never been before or since.
+It was really a magical moment.
+As relevant today as it was when it came out.
 Reminds me a lot of a comic, light hearted and surreal Heaven's Gate or Misfits.
 People never really respond well to anti-westerns when they open initially.
-I'm glad this has been resurrected from the Universal vaults and given one of the best and most entertaining releases ever on home video!
-Plus, hey, Repo just got announced!
-The Cox trifecta is complete!
+I'm glad this has been resurrected from the Universal vaults and given one of the most entertaining releases ever on home video!